MarcosNapolitano/random_quotes/README.md

 ## Final Notes

 This site was deployed using [GitHub Pages](https://pages.github.com/).
+A workflow provided by Vite is included to build the app correctly.